Episode Transcript

 And then he was dating and enough he was married

-to this black panther, crazy Angela Davis type woman, and
+to this black panther, crazy Angela Davis.

-so that's how he was able to live in But
+So that's how he was able to live in But

 what they were doing was building a personality for him